VUnit/vunit/docs/check/user_guide.rst

 Introduction
 ------------

-The check package is an assertion library for VHDL providing the more commonly used assertions as a number of check procedures and functions.
+The check library is an assertion library for VHDL providing the more commonly used assertions as a number of check procedures and functions.

 Architecture